lucasschejtman/resttogql-workshop/instructions/content/30_part1_queries/31_building_the_schema.md

 }
 ```

-The Schema should then look like the following:
+When your finished, the Schema should now look like the following:

 ```tsx
 type Company {